jtobin/jtobin.github.io/_posts/2016-10-17-simple-probabilistic-programming.md

 probabilistic program a conditional distribution that computes the halting problem.
 Similarly, in general it's impossible to do this sort of thing *efficiently* even for computable conditional distributions.
-Consider the case of a program that returns the hash of a random binary string of length $n$, and then try to infer the distribution over strings given some hashes, for example.
+Consider the case of a program that returns the hash of a random n-long binary string, and then try to infer the distribution over strings given some hashes, for example.
 This is never going to be a tractable problem.

 For now let's use a simple [rejection sampler][rejs] to encode a conditional